joegasewicz/flask-file-upload/README.md

 Flask-File-Upload (FFU) setup requires each SqlAlchemy model that wants to use FFU library to be decorated with `@file_upload.Model` .This will enable FFU to update your database with the extra columns required to store files in your database.
-Declare your attributes as normal but assign a value of `file_upload.Column` & pass the SqlAlchemy db instance: `file_upload.Column(db)`.
+Declare your attributes as normal but assign a value of `file_upload.Column`.
 This is easy if you are using Flask-SqlAlchemy:
 ```python
 from flask_sqlalchemy import SqlAlchemy